 ‘I had all these symptoms but everyone kept telling me it was just part of a normal pregnancy’

 It was my first pregnancy and I’d been absolutely fine apart from a bit of early morning sickness.
 Then I got to about 35 weeks and I just started to feel really crap.
-I was still working and I just felt rotten really.
-I was really tired, felt nauseous and then I started randomly vomiting every couple of days.
-I also had a bad chest pain.
+Still working, I just felt rotten really and I was really tired, felt nauseous and then I started randomly vomiting every couple of days and had a bad chest pain.

-I continued working up to 37 weeks but it was a real struggle.
+It was a real struggle at 37 weeks but I continued working til then.
 I remember leaving work one day and trying to get onto the motorway in rush hour.
 Then suddenly my mouth started to pour with blood.
 I remember scrabbling around in my bag trying to get something to stem the flow, while trying to get through the traffic and wondering what on earth I was supposed to do.
-I was on my own at 6.30 at night, miles from home and I didn’t know whether I should pull over or what.
+On my own at 6.30 at night, miles from home and I didn’t know whether I should pull over or what.
 In the end I managed to stop it with a parking ticket.
 (I know now that my platelet count was so low that my blood wasn’t clotting properly.)

 When I finally got home and my husband saw me with blood all down my top he said he thought I should tell the midwife about it.
 But the next day I mentioned it in the office and one of the guys whose wife had just had a baby said: “But don’t women have 50% more blood in their bodies when they’re pregnant?
 Maybe you just had a cut on your gums or something and you bled more.”
 And I thought: “Oh yes that makes sense.”